mauricevelgis/pdsnd_github/README.md

 Git Final Project (second commit for part 2)

 ### Description
-Fork a Git repository and push my python project in it
+Fork a Git repository and push my python project in it (third commit for part 2)

 ### Files used
 bikeshare.py